antzGames/Godot-Compatibility-Decal-Node/README.md

 - Decals are unshaded (no lighting interaction).

-- The mesh is front-culled as a workaround to prevent decal clipping artifacts.
-(This hack addresses the issue where decals disappear when the geometry intersects.)

 - No support for fading curves (start/end with curvature).
 Only basic start, end, and power levels are available and **only fades upward**.

 The nodes do not work with the Forward+ or Mobile renderers.
 Use Godot's built-in `Decal` node when targeting those renderers.